-We chose the best car insurance companies in South Dakota based on annual premium cost, consumer support and satisfaction, coverage options, and online resources.
+We chose the best car insurance companies in South Dakota based on annual premium cost, consumer support and satisfaction, coverage options, and online resources, incorporating the latest pricing benchmarks and regional customer satisfaction insights from J.D.
+Power.
 Some of the top picks for the state are also part of our national list of best car insurance companies.

 - American Family: Best for customizable coverage